 Firmware is getting big.
 Some estimates peg firmware at 80% of the development cost of modern products.
 Whereas a few years ago a system with a few hundred thousand lines of code was considered huge, today it's common to find multi-megaline code bases.
 Smart phones use tens of millions of lines and are spectacularly complex.
 Consumers figure 70% of the value of an automobile comes from the electronics - they're buying code more than engines and wheels.

 Since the introduction of the first microprocessor forty years ago the standard way to build firmware was heroics.
 Smart people, way too much overtime, and a lot of yelling from drill sergeant bosses got products out the door.
 But that approach just does not scale and simply can't cope with today's huge systems.
 A more disciplined approach is needed.
 And this book does an awesome job of conveying that information.

 Mark Pitchford's chapter on integration and testing, for instance, covers those subjects in exactly the right way.
 It all starts from the requirements, and ends with tests mapped back to those requirements.
-Mark shows how one can use control-flow graphs to insure the tests are complete.
+Mark shows how one can use control-flow graphs to ensure the tests are complete.
 Today most developers have no idea if their test suite covers 10% of possible flows, or 90% or 100%.
 As engineers we need to do the analysis he outlines to prove our product is correct.
-And - mirabile dictu! - there are plenty of tools from a variety of vendors that will construct test cases, manage requirements, and insure complete testing coverage.
+And - mirabile dictu! - there are plenty of tools from a variety of vendors that will construct test cases, manage requirements, and ensure complete testing coverage.

 Bruce Douglass complements his excellent book on the subject with a chapter on design patterns for embedded systems.
 Patterns are reuse in a disciplined way and is common in IT projects.
 It is only now finding a place in the embedded world.
 Jim Trudeau's chapter about reuse gives insight into more traditional (and all-too-rarely practiced) aspects of recycling software components.